-Beneath the grass on the corner of Moss Lane East and Princess Rd lies a famous Moss Side basement club: The Reno.
+Beneath the grass on the corner of Moss Lane East and Princess Rd lies a legendary, 1970s, Moss Side cellar club: The Reno.
 A civilization, with its own black market, social structure, king and queen, all frustrated artists.
-Wall-to-wall half-caste as I still prefer, the first born on mass in the 1950s.
+Wall-to-wall half-caste the first born on mass in the 1950s.
 Stigmatized by the 1930s Fletcher Report: ‘‘Offspring of interracial alliances suffer from inherent physical and mental defects.’
 Demolished 1986.
-Before they build on it next year, we're gonna:

 First let me tell you why

 We are finalists in the NATIONAL LOTTERY AWARDS

 Share to Facebook and Twitter before you leave the site to cast a bonus vote.